ItalyPaleAle/le-cert-server/README.md

 ```

 **Benefits of this setup:**

 - 🔐 DNS credentials stay on Certificate Server only—not on Traefik nodes
 - 🔄 All Traefik instances get the same certificate automatically
 - ♻️ Certificates renew centrally and propagate to all nodes
 - 🛡️ OAuth2 authentication ensures only authorized nodes can fetch certificates
 - 📦 Works with any number of Traefik instances (containers, VMs, or bare metal)

-## Real-World Use Cases

-### Multi-Node Web Applications
-Deploy the same certificate across 10 load-balanced web servers without copying files or managing credentials on each node.
-Each server fetches the certificate via API when needed.

-### Kubernetes & Container Orchestration
-Containers can request certificates on startup without requiring persistent storage or secret management for DNS credentials.
-Perfect for horizontal scaling.

-### Edge Computing & CDN Origins
-Edge nodes can dynamically fetch certificates for customer domains without exposing DNS provider access to potentially compromised edge locations.

-### Development & Staging Environments
-Developers can request valid Let's Encrypt certificates for testing without needing access to production DNS credentials or certificate files.

-### Legacy Application Modernization
-Add HTTPS to applications that don't support Let's Encrypt natively by having a sidecar or init container fetch certificates via the API.

 ## Installation